 The foremost priority in responding to emergency is the safety and protection of Mohawk College employees and students.
 The College is also committed to limiting or containing the extent of damage incurred during an emergency, and to the recovery and restoration of operations as soon as possible.

-The three objectives of this ERP are:
+The two objectives of this ERP are:

 This ERP is intended to guide the College’s response to everything from small disruptive incidents to large-scale campus emergencies.
 For situations affecting off-campus service locations, the College will work together with the responsible and affected building owners to assess and respond to developing situations.